-We also added a new grease zerk so you can grease the tow bar leg and keep it lubricated.
-It is located in front of the black spring cover on the bottom.
-Lubricate this with the tow bar leg extended out so the grease will completely lubricate all of the leg.
-This does not need to be done very often about twice a year depending on how much you tow.
+We included a grease zerk so you can grease the tow bar leg and keep it lubricated.
+It's located in front of the black spring cover on the bottom of each leg.
+Lubricate this with the tow bar leg extended out so the grease will completely lubricate inside the leg.
+This does not need to be done more than once a year depending on how much you tow.

-Installation Instructions Of Clevis To a Ready Brute Tow Bar
+How to Install Clevis Connectors on a Ready Brute Tow Bar

-After taking the tow bar out of the box you will see the end of the legs have no clevises to hook to any brand of baseplates.
-You will need to install the clevises you have ordered.
+After removing the tow bar from the box you will see the end of the legs have no clevises to hook to any brand of baseplate.
+You will need to install these clevis connectors.

 With a 5/16" allen wrench and a 3/4" wrench, take the 5/8" shoulder bolt out of the tow bar leg.
-When pulling the 5/8" bolt out do not allow the internal knuckle to slide up into the tow bar leg.
-If it does you will have to pick the tow bar up and shake it back out.
-Slide the clevis onto the tow bar leg and reinsert the 5/8" shoulder bolt through the leg and the internal knuckle.
+While pulling the 5/8" bolt out do not allow the internal knuckle to slide up into the tow bar leg.
+If it does, you will have to pick the tow bar up and shake it back out.
+Slide a clevis onto the tow bar leg and reinsert the 5/8" shoulder bolt through the leg and the internal knuckle.

-Put the 1/2-13" nylock nut on the bottom of the 5/8 shoulder bolt.
+Put the 1/2-13" nylock nut on the bottom of the 5/8" shoulder bolt.
 Tighten the nut with the allen wrench and the 3/4" wrench until the nut squeezes the ends of the clevis.
-Do not tighten this so tight that the clevis can't pivot back and forth, tighten so the nylon in the nylock nut is past the threads.
+Do not over tighten so that the clevis can't pivot back and forth.
+Make sure the nylon in the nylock nut is past the threads.

-Now do this process for the other leg and you are ready to tow.
+Repeat this process for the other leg and you are ready to tow.